How to Combat Compassion Fatigue

 In the weeks or months of caring for a loved one, it’s natural to feel frustrated or exhausted.
 Let us be the first to tell you that you are not a bad caregiver for feeling this way.
 Chances are high that you’re experiencing some compassion fatigue.

 Compassion fatigue isn’t a new concept.
 In fact, it’s been a well-known condition in the medical field for years.
-What you may not know is that it can affect senior caregivers too.
+You may not know that it can affect all caregivers, including those who care for seniors.

-Compassion fatigue often feels like simply going through the motions to take care of the senior in your life.
-One of the first indications is typically a decrease in empathy toward your parent or spouse.
+Compassion fatigue often feels like simply going through the motions to care for the senior in your life.
+One of the first indications is typically a decreased empathy toward your parent or spouse.
 In some cases, you may even begin to feel resentful towards them.

 If you’ve begun to feel this way and think you may be suffering from compassion fatigue, here are a few questions to ask yourself: